 😰 Address their fears

 Be honest about how AI helps do repetitive work, so they can pursue more creative, valuable tasks.
 Calm fears that jobs are at risk.
-Make it clear everyone stays crucial.
+Make it clear that everyone stays crucial.

 👂 Involve them early on

-✍️ Hold training workshops
+✍️ Run hands-on training

 🫵 Share real-life examples